yogonwa/NobelLM/rag/RAG_Audit.md

 > **Prompt:** Draft a job acceptance email in the style of a Nobel Prize winner.
 > **Generated Response:**
-> “It is with great humility and solemn joy that I accept this role.
-Like those who came before me, I do not regard this moment as a triumph, but as a commitment…”
+> "It is with great humility and solemn joy that I accept this role.
+Like those who came before me, I do not regard this moment as a triumph, but as a commitment…"

 ---